16th Guards Rifle Division: Vitebsk–Bogushevsk Offensive

 Gorodok was only intended as an intermediate objective on the road to Vitebsk.
-On January 6, 1944, the 1st Baltic Front began a new offensive with 11th Guards and 4th Shock Armies from the northwest in the direction of that city.
+On January 6, 1944, the 1st Baltic Front began a new offensive with the 11th Guards and 4th Shock Armies from the northwest in the direction of that city.
 Lieutenant General Kuzma Galitsky, the 11th Guards commander, designated the 16th and 36th Guards Corps as the Army's shock groups, which were to penetrate the defenses of the German LIII Army Corps in the Mashkina and Lake Zaronovskoe sector before advancing on Vitebsk north of the Sorotino–Vitebsk road.
-By this time all of Galitskiy's divisions averaged roughly 4,500–5,000 personnel each, considerably understrength.
-Following a short but intense artillery preparation the 36th Guards Corps, supported by a tank brigade, made little progress.
-General Galitskiy later described the struggle of 16th Guards for the German strongpoint at the village of Kukhori as an example of the frustrating fighting during this offensive:
+By this time, all of Galitsky's divisions averaged roughly 4,500–5,000 personnel each, considerably understrength.
+Following a short but intense artillery preparation, the 36th Guards Corps, supported by a tank brigade, made little progress.
+General Galitsky later described the struggle of the 16th Guards for the German strongpoint at the village of Kukhori as an example of the frustrating fighting during this offensive:

 This small village, which was located on the high ground, dominated the terrain.
 The enemy fitted out the stone houses that predominated here with pillboxes and prepared them for all-round defense.
 Full-profile trenches connected by communications trenches were dug out of the outskirts of the village...
 Three networks of barbed wire entanglements were stretched 30–40 metres in front of the trenches.
 Many layers of machine gun and automatic weapons fire crisscrossed any point on the approaches to the village.
 The garrison of Kukhori consisted of 2–3 companies, numbering 80–100 men, armed with 8–9 heavy machine guns, 10–12 light machine guns, several antitank rifles, 2 assault guns, and also a battery of mortars.
 In addition, the garrison was supported by fire from no fewer than three artillery and three mortar batteries firing from the depths.

-A full rifle regiment of the division assaulted the strongpoint twice between January 9–11, but even with support of a sapper company and heavy artillery fire failed to dislodge the defenders.
+A full rifle regiment of the division assaulted the strongpoint twice between January 9 and 11, but even with support of a sapper company and heavy artillery fire, failed to dislodge the defenders.
 General Ryzhikov then decided to use a specially selected assault detachment in a night attack.
-This was formed from a battalion of the 43rd Guards Regiment supported by a reinforced reconnaissance company and sappers, subdivided into several assault groups each with a specific objective.
+This was formed from a battalion of the 43rd Guards Regiment, supported by a reinforced reconnaissance company and sappers, subdivided into several assault groups, each with a specific objective.
 The attack began at 02:00 on January 14, from two directions.
 Its suddenness preempted German artillery support and the village was taken by 06:00.
-Despite this minor success Galitskiy's Army had advanced only 1 to 2 km by this date.
+Despite this minor success, Galitsky's Army had advanced only 1 to 2 km by this date.
 The STAVKA insisted that the assaults continue until finally calling a halt on January 24.